FarukZahiragic/calendar-app/README.md

-# CalculatorProjectC
+# CalendarProjectC
-A calculator app made in C
+A calendar app made in C